DamoM73/turtle_vid_tute/lesson_4.md

 - `def move_pen(x, y):` says:
   - When you call the `move_pen` function, you need to provide two values.
-  - First value will be assigned to the variable `x`.
+  - First value is assigned to the variable `x`.
-  - Second value will be assigned to the variable `y`.
+  - Second value is assigned to the variable `y`.
 - `move_pen(-100,0)` says:
   - Call the `move_pen` function.
   - Use `-100` as the first value (the `x` value).